Kelley Stoltz: Musical career

 Stoltz and his band were the opening support band for The Raconteurs, on their July and August 2006 tour.
 Stoltz also performed at the 2006 Lollapalooza in Chicago.
 His song "Birdies Singing" from "Below the Branches" has been used by Volvo for the Volvo C30 commercial in Sweden in 2007; it has also been used for the Regions Financial ad campaign of 2007 in the U.S. Stoltz's song, "Memory Collector" is featured in a Marriott Hotels ad, and several of his songs were used in the hit FX series, "Damages."
 In early 2006, Stoltz produced God's Boat, the debut album from The Passionistas, which was released on June 5, 2007.
 He also produced or worked on other Bay Area albums: Oh Sees - Sucks Blood, Bart Davenport - Palaces, Moore Brothers - Aptos and Colossal Yes - Charlemagne's Big Thaw.

 On February 5, 2008, Stoltz's album Circular Sounds was released by Sub Pop.
-In 2010 he opened for his heroes Echo & the Bunnymen on a North American Tour after the scheduled opening group was waylaid by the 2010 Icelandic volcano eruption.
+In 2010 he opened for his heroes Echo & the Bunnymen on a North American tour, after the scheduled opening group was waylaid by the 2010 Icelandic volcano eruption.

-In October 2010 Sub Pop released Stoltz's album To Dreamers.
+In October 2010, Sub Pop released Stoltz's album To Dreamers.
 Stoltz also appeared on Sonny Smith's Sonny and the Sunsets album Tomorrow is Alright.

-In 2012, Kelley played keyboards, along with members of the Fresh & Onlys, in the backing band to songwriter Rodriguez during a string of live concerts.
+In 2012, Stoltz played keyboards, along with members of the Fresh & Onlys, in the backing band to songwriter Rodriguez during a string of live concerts.

 In September 2013, Double Exposure was released on Third Man Records.
 He and his band served as opening act for Jack White on his Lazaretto tour.

 After recording an EP and a further album under a pseudonym, Stoltz's next proper album, In Triangle Time, was released in November 2015.

-Stoltz played rhythm guitar in Echo & the Bunnymen on their UK, European and USA tours 2016–2018.
+Stoltz played rhythm guitar in Echo & the Bunnymen on their UK, European and US tours in 2016 and 2018.

-Released "Que Aura" on Castle Face Records August 12, 2017.

-Released "Natural Causes" on Banana & Louie Records February 21, 2018.

-Released "My Regime" on Banana & Louie Records September 2019.

-Supported Ezra Furman on USA Tour Feb/March 2020.
+He released Que Aura on Castle Face Records on August 12, 2017.
+This was followed by Natural Causes on Banana & Louie Records, issued on February 21, 2018.
+My Regime was released on Banana & Louie Records in September 2019.
+Stoltz supported Ezra Furman on her US tour in February and March 2020.